taisiiap/Training-BI-systems/Power BI/README.md

 ## tags:
 data analisys, BI-analyst

-I can provide an archive with ipbx  on your demand :)
+I can provide an archive with the required ipbx files upon your request. :)